Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 * Step 1.
 In the AWS Management Console search field, type VPC
-*Select VPC from the drop down menu*
+*Select VPC from the drop-down menu*

 * Step 2.
 In the left navigation pane, choose Subnets.
 * Step 3 Choose Create subnet then configure: